-JANE DOE; CHRISSY MILLER,)
+JANE DOE, )

-Plaintiffs/Petitioners,) 24-0503-III
+Plaintiff/Petitioner, ) Case No.

-vs.) Chancellor Myles
+vs. )

-TENNESSEE DEPARTMENT OF)
+TENNESSEE DEPARTMENT OF )

-SAFETY AND HOMELAND)
+SAFETY AND HOMELAND )

-SECURITY; JEFF LONG, in his)
+SECURITY; JEFF LONG, in his )

-official capacity as the Commissioner)
+official capacity as the Commissioner )

-of Tennessee's Department of Safety)
+of Tennessee's Department of Safety )

-and Homeland Security; and MICHAEL
+and Homeland Security; and MICHAEL )

-HOGAN, in his official capacity as the)
+HOGAN, in his official capacity as the )

-Assistant Commissioner of the Driver)
+Assistant Commissioner of the Driver )

-Services Division for Tennessee's)
+Services Division for Tennessee's )

-Department of Safety and Homeland)
+Department of Safety and Homeland )

-Security,)
+Security, )

 )

-Defendants/Respondents.)
+Defendants/Respondents. )

-PLAINTIFF'S MOTION TO EXTEND ORDER AUTHORIZING MOVANT TO PROCEED BY PSEUDONYM AND BRIEF IN SUPPORT
+PLAINTIFF'S MOTION FOR LEAVE TO PROCEED BY PSEUDONYM AND BRIEF IN SUPPORT

-Pursuant to Local Rule § 6.04, Plaintiff Jane Doe respectfully moves this Court to extend its order permitting her to bring this action pseudonymously to protect her identity from public disclosure.
-An Order Authorizing Movant to Proceed by Pseudonym was initially entered in this Matter on April 23, 2024, allowing Plaintiff Jane Doe to proceed under a pseudonym.
-The order states under its terms that "This is a temporary order that will need to be revisited after all the parties have an opportunity to brief the issues raised.
-It will automatically expire, on a self-executing basis, on June 28, 2024 at 3:00 p.m."
+Pursuant to Local Rule § 6.04, Plaintiff Jane Doe respectfully moves this Court for an order permitting her to bring this action pseudonymously to protect her identity from public disclosure.
 Plaintiff Jane Doe respectfully submits the following brief in support of her motion, as well as an affidavit stating specific facts as to why pseudonymity is necessary and the presumption of public access to the identities of litigants should be overcome.
+See Local Rule 6.04.